 Return Transportation Costs

-If an H1B beneficiary’s employment is terminated before the end of the authorized period of stay, the sponsoring department will be responsible for paying the reasonable costs of return transportation for the H1B beneficiary to their last place of foreign residence.
-[The exception is when the beneficiary voluntarily terminates employment].
-Although no penalty is specified, should the employer fail to pay the required trip expenses, a complaint from the H1B beneficiary asserting non-compliance may be considered by the USCIS in its adjudication of future petitions from the employer.
-The USCIS expects the employer to meet this obligation, although it does not directly verify compliance.
-At JHU, JHH and JHHS, return transportation costs will be the responsibility of the hiring department.
+If an H-1B beneficiary’s employment is terminated before the end of the authorized period of stay, the sponsoring department will be responsible for paying the reasonable costs of return transportation for the H-1B beneficiary to their last place of foreign residence.
+[This does not apply when the beneficiary voluntarily terminates employment].
+Although no penalty is specified, should the employer fail to pay the required trip expenses, a complaint from the H-1B beneficiary asserting non-compliance may be considered by USCIS in its adjudication of future petitions from the employer.
+USCIS expects the employer to meet this obligation, although it does not directly verify compliance.
+At JHU, return transportation costs will be the responsibility of the hiring department.